 Physical Agility Test & Other Requirements

 Prior to being enrolled in the Johnstown Regional Police Academy at Penn Highlands Community College, all cadet applicants must successfully complete a pre-screening physical agility test.
-This test consists of sit-ups, a 300-meter dash, push-ups, and a 1.5-mile run (in that same order).
-Applicants are advised to dress in appropriate athletic clothing and footwear.
-The physical agility test is done 100% outdoors, as such applicants are permitted to bring rain gear, sweatshirts/pants, and/or other comfortable clothing while waiting.
-Water or other hydration sources are allowed.
+The testing will consist of sit-ups, a 300-meter dash, push-ups, and a 1.5-mile run in this order with a five-minute break between testing events.
+Applicants are advised to dress in athletic clothing and appropriate athletic footwear.
+This pre-screening test will be 100% outdoors, as such while you are waiting to be tested you may wish to bring rain gear, sunscreen, sweatshirts/pants, and/or other comfortable clothing.
+Testing will take place rain or shine.
+You may also bring water or another hydration source with you.
 The test will last approximately two hours.

 Next Physical Agility Test Dates: